unboxed/unboxed.co/source/blog/2017-01-11-the-five-day-design-sprint-with-guy-s-st-thomas-nhs-foundation-trust-pediatric-allergy-team.md

 <br/>
 ## It’s a wrap
 That was it.
 The week was over.
 So what next…?
-Since completing the sprint the team has taking the prototype out to more patients.
+Since completing the sprint, the team has taken the prototype out to more patients.
 They have shared it with another 25 so far with a goal of getting to 50 in total.
 The feedback has thus far been overwhelmingly positive both from patients and internally.<br/>

 The speed at which we were able to create something that we could put in front of patients and gather feedback on has made a real difference to the teams at Guys & St Thomas’.
 So much so that we are looking at running several more sprints with other teams there.<br/>